Mechanistic Watchdog

 4. Method and Calibration

 The prototype uses curated datasets to calibrate truthfulness and misuse directions.
 For each concept, we collect positive and negative examples, compute mean activations, and derive a direction that separates them.
+This mean-difference approach is deliberately simple: it is fast to compute, easy to audit, and known from prior probing work to recover surprisingly strong linear signals.

 5. Results and Visuals